boylea/devops-talk/practicioners-devops.md

 ![](model-ferrari.jpg)

-^ Management prioritizes reliability and understands that Maintainability is part of Velocity.
+^ Maintainability is important for velocity and reliability.
 Software that is well maintained is easier to extend.
-^ Refactored Transformation service to use FS before extending it (maintainability) ^ _Most_ software was the right thing at the time
+^ Refactored Transformation service to use FS before extending it

 <!-- https://pixabay.com/photos/model-car-ferrari-model-mechanic-2099498/ -->

+^ FIXME: Transtition?

 ---